Warren County DUI Guide

 Critical Deadlines

-Missing deadlines can significantly impact your DUI case.
-Be aware of these critical dates:
+Missing deadlines can have severe consequences for your DUI case.
+Be aware of these crucial timelines:

-- ALR Hearing Deadline: This is perhaps the most immediate and crucial deadline.
-In Georgia, you have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Department of Driver Services (DDS).
-This hearing is separate from your criminal court case and determines whether your driver's license will be suspended.
-Failing to request this hearing within 15 days will result in an automatic suspension of your license.
+- ALR Hearing Request: 15 Days: You have only 15 calendar days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Georgia Department of Driver Services (DDS).
+This hearing is separate from your criminal case and determines whether your driver's license will be suspended.

-- Court Appearance Dates: You will receive a notice to appear in court, detailing the date, time, and location of your arraignment.
-Missing this court date can result in a warrant being issued for your arrest.
+- Court Appearance Date: Your court summons will specify the date and time of your arraignment.
+Missing this date can result in a warrant for your arrest.

-- License Suspension Timeline: If you do not request an ALR hearing or if you lose the ALR hearing, your license will be suspended.
-The length of the suspension varies depending on whether this is your first DUI offense and other factors.
-Your court outcome can also impact this.
+- License Suspension Timeline: If you do not request an ALR hearing within 15 days, your license will be automatically suspended.
+The length of the suspension varies depending on whether it's your first DUI offense and other factors.

 Local Resources